Working With Steel Studs: Metal Stud Framing

 Use the Track for Blocking

 Top plates that run parallel to joists often need to be fastened to braces in metal stud framing.
 You could use wood, but our experts prefer to use scrap pieces of track instead.
 Just cut the sides of the track, fold them out, then fasten the track to the underside of the joist with drywall screws.
-Get the most out of your framing square with these tried-and-true tips.

 Cut a Kerf in the Blocking